surveysolutions/docs/content/interviewer/troubleshooting/interviewer-app-diagnostics/index.md

 </map>

-Below is the explanation of these tools with some example illustrations (NB clickable items below).
+Below is the explanation of these tools with some example illustrations (click on the items to expand the explanation).

 <details><summary> <A name="bullet1"> <STRONG>1.
 Version NNN.
 Check for a new version</STRONG></summary>
+<P></P>
 <P>The Interviewer App will try to connect to the synchronization point
 (server) and check for the availability of a new version of the App.</P>